athornton/JupyterCon-2018-talk/talk.rst

 Modularity
 ##########

-* Delineate plumbing from application.
+* Separate plumbing from application.
 * Provide a clear way to replace the value-added part (for us: the LSST Science Pipeline) with your own payload.
 * Retain the robust infrastructure with component lifecycle management